IgnacioGB1990/react-phone-catalog-soamee/README.md

 # Soame Full-stack Code Test: React Phone Catalog
-Created a REACT APP with CRUD capabilities.
+Created a REACT APP with CRUD capabilities where we can interact with a list of phones.

-## App Deployed on Heroku
-React App deployed on heroku: https://soameephonecatalog.herokuapp.com/

 ## Phone Model